The Support and Resistance Line Method: An Analysis via Optimal Stopping: The optimal stopping problems

-We would like to study two problems in this paper.
-The first one is called the {\em seller's problem}.
-In this problem, a trader holds the stock initially and seeks the best selling time to obtain the maximum gains (utility in this paper).
-Likewise, the second one is called the {\em buyer's problem} : here a trader wants to maximise expected utility (gain) by purchasing a stock first and then selling it later.
+We study two problems in this paper.
+The first is called the {\em seller's problem}.
+In this problem, a trader initially holds the stock and seeks a selling time which gives the maximum gains (utility in this paper).
+The second one we term the {\em buyer's problem} : here a trader wants to maximise expected utility (gain) by first purchasing a stock and then selling it later.
 Both problems are formulated as optimal stopping problems, and we will present some general results here.